pkra/proposal--server-side-math/proposal.md

   1. isolate MathJax's SVG output to run without a DOM
   * add APIs to pass through em-size, ex-size, PPI, textwidth from DOM/HTML for correct SVG generation
-* Speech Rule Engine, 300h
+* Speech Rule Engine, 160h
-  1. Decouple the rule engine ChromeVox output to run without a DOM (37.5h)
+  1. Decouple the rule engine ChromeVox output to run without a DOM (20h)
-  * Combine engine into a monolithic system (75h)
-  * Extract the rule engine from peripheral ChromeVox functionality (37.5h)
+  * Extract the rule engine from peripheral ChromeVox functionality (30h)
-  * Rewire the ChromeVox build process to allow for speech rule engine and this project.
-(75h)
+  * Combine engine into a monolithic system (30h)
-  * Implement the full set of MathSpeak rules (75h)
+  * Implement the full set of MathSpeak rules (80h)
 * Integration & QA, 80h

 ## Deliverables